MaxStrange/AudioSegment/README.md

 - Finish implementing auditory scene analysis (a.k.a blind source separation)
 - Add voice-pass filtering and make voice activity detection better
 - Add language classification for English and Chinese (and show how to do it for other languages)
-- Optimize bottlenecks using Cython, C, or Rust
 - Add more examples to README (especially filterbank)
 - Better tests and CI integration
-- Remove the SOX dependency
+- Finish removing the SOX dependency

 I am open to other suggestions.
 Open an issue if you have requests, or better yet, if you can do it yourself and open a pull request, I'll take a look and merge in if I think it makes sense.

-I finish my master's degree in May (2019), so once that's finally done, I can get started on some of these items.

 ## Example Usage